Waiting Lists, Lettings and Mutual Exchanges

-- Please see the menu on the left hand side for other housing options available through Estuary, which include Market Renting and Mutual Exchange.
+- The menu on the left hand side of this page, or below if using a mobile device, contains other housing options available from us.
+These include Market Renting and Mutual Exchange.
 If you are looking to purchase a property, please have a look at our property search.

 - If you are an Estuary tenant living in a London Borough, check if you are eligible to register for Housing Moves.
-This is the Mayor of London's housing mobility scheme that allows tenants living within a London Borough to move outside their existing borough to a different part of London.
-It is run by the Greater London Authority and the majority of London boroughs and housing associations are participating.
+This is the Mayor of London's housing mobility scheme.
+It allows tenants living within a London Borough to move outside the borough to a different part of London.
+It is run by the Greater London Authority.
+Most London boroughs and Housing Associations are taking part.

 I am going to be homeless in the near future, what can I do?